realhuman101/AWP/README.md

     - Faroudja ABID, fabid@cdta.dz, abidfaroudja@gmail.com, Microelectronic & Nanotechnology Division, Center for Development of Advanced Technologies (CDTA).
   - Relevant Papers:
     - Faroudja ABID et al., Predicting Forest Fire in Algeria using Data Mining Techniques: Case Study of the Decision Tree Algorithm, International Conference on Advanced Intelligent Systems for Sustainable Development (AI2SD 2019) , 08 - 11 July, 2019, Marrakech, Morocco.

+## Model

+Please visit the [model notebook](src/model/model.ipynb) for more information.

+The model is to predict the likelihood of forest fires using Tensorflow and Keras in Python.
+The model takes in temperature in Celsius, relative humidity as a percentage, wind speed in Kilometers per hour, and rain size in millimeters as input, and outputs a probability score between 0 and 1 indicating the likelihood of a forest fire.
+The model is trained on historical forest fire data, optimized using the Adam optimizer, and has an early stopping criterion to prevent overfitting.
+The model is then saved as a .h5 file for use in the main program.

 ## Contributing